skurhse/trans-hotlines/README.rst

 `Crisis Text Line`_
   USA · English, Spanish · 24/7

-  Text message, Facebook and WhatsApp services for anyone, in any type of crisis.
+  Text message, Facebook and WhatsApp services for anyone in any type of crisis.

   In crisis and need to talk to someone?
 We’re here for you.